 - 1.)
-While housing rehabilitation applications continue to pose a significant challenge during PY2022, the availability of contractors and cost of materials continues to be an obstacle to meeting underserved needs.
-Staff continued to: - Worked with Inspections to identify new contractors working in the community. - Collaborating with other formula grantees to identify creative ways of identifying eligible contractors. - Continued a direct mailing effort to new homeowners as identified by the Assessor's office through new home sales. - Staff would identify a street within the City and all owner-occupied properties were sent letters with information about the housing rehabilitation loan program. - For applicants that had insufficient equity to undertake the needed rehabilitation items, staff continued the effort to offer a combination of deferred loan with repayment to the Redevelopment Authority.
-For the value of the work that exceeded equity, the applicant agreed to a manageable repayment plan.
-The Housing Rehabilitation Loan Program Guidelines and Procedures Manual was amended in PY2013 to incorporate this type of flexible funding.
+While progress towards housing rehabilitation goals continue to pose a challenge during PY2023, the availability of contractors and cost of materials continues to be an obstacle to meeting underserved needs.
+Staff continued to: - Worked with Inspections to identify new contractors working in the community. - Collaborating with other formula grantees to identify creative ways of identifying eligible contractors. - Continued a direct mailing effort to new homeowners through new home sales. - Staff would identify a street within the City and all owner-occupied properties were sent letters with information about the housing rehabilitation loan program. - For applicants that had insufficient equity to undertake the needed rehabilitation items, staff continued the effort to offer a combination of deferred loan with repayment to the Redevelopment Authority.
+For the value of the work that exceeded equity, the applicant agreed to a manageable repayment plan. - 2.)

-- 2.)
 The lack of funds to meet all underserved needs continues to be an obstacle.
 This obstacle is compounded by budget cuts, staff cuts and reductions in grant programs at the federal, state and local level.
-Working with community partners, staff continued to look at innovative ways to meet needs and effectively use available funds. - The Fond du Lac County Health Department as part of their annual assessment identified lack of access to dental care for low-and-moderate income persons as a priority need within the community.
-Through public and private partnerships any commitment of CDBG funds would be maximized by other funds, in-kind contributions, and other resources.
-Access to dental care continues to be an ongoing demand.
-The funding does not provide full reimbursement for the dental service and the dental care provider covers the remaining costs as in-kind contributions. - Staff continued to look at opportunities to collaborate with other agencies to undertake projects.
+Working with community partners, staff continued to look at innovative ways to meet needs and effectively use available funds.

+- Staff continued to look at opportunities to collaborate with other agencies to undertake projects.
 For example, starting in 2013, the City and Housing Authority have been collaborating on a landlord training session.
-The City and Housing Authority share sponsorship responsibilities for guest speakers/presenters and materials.
-The landlord training event has been very well received by local landlords. - 2.)
+The City and Housing Authority share sponsorship responsibilities for guest speakers/preseners and materials.
+The landlord training event has been very well received by local landlords. - Lack of access to and funding for mental health and counseling services is a growing challenge.
+The City continues to work with community partners to identify opportunities to fill this gap. - 2.)
 The lack of funding, not related to COVID19, is a significant obstacle to meeting underserved needs.
 The City has also been active in identifying other funding sources.
-In 2017 -2020, the City applied for EPA Brownfield Grant funds.
-The City was once again not successful for 2021 or 2022.
+In 2017 -2022, the City applied for EPA Brownfield Grant funds.
+The City has not yet been successful.
 The City will regroup and try again for the 2024 funding cycle.
-The City had a Census tract identified as an Opportunity Zone so staff will be working with Envision Greater Fond du Lac (local Economic Development Corporation), developers and property owners to utilize that resource. - 3) Staffing for community partners that provide a direct service to low and moderate income persons and those working through homelessness was a challenge that emerged in PY2021 and continued in PY2022.
+The City had a Census tract identified as an Opportunity Zone so staff works with the Wisconsin Economic Development Corporation (WEDC), developers and property owners to utilize that resource. - 3) Staffing for community partners that provide a direct service to low and moderate income persons and those working through homelessness was a challenge that emerged in PY2021 and continued in PY2023.
 City staff worked with community partners to connect them with various religious institutions within the community that have a large network of volunteers, business associations and facilitated/promoted job postings to help fill positions.
 Staff also helped brainstorm ideas with their leadership to identify ways to adjust to meet lower staffing levels in the short term.